slowmist/vechain-core-nodes-security-checklist/README-en.md

 #### 1. BootNode
 BootNode is a fixed network initilisation node, used for discovering other nodes.
 The core defense strategy is to increase the number of nodes and distribute nodes to different network segments.
 It is suggested to use DNS (instead of fixed IP) nodes, and 20 domains inside of hard codes should be reserved.
 In addition, nodes only turn on P2P ports and deploy DDoS defense strategy.

-#### 2. MasterNode
+#### 2. Authority Masternode

-There are 101 MasterNodes in the VeChainThor network.
-VeChain official recommendation is to deploy MasterNodes in the internal network, and they are hard to be attacked because this part of master nodes are of a large quantity.
-But for MasterNodes whose protocols are exposed in the public network, it's necessary to deploy anti-DDoS defense strategy.
+There are 101 Authority Masternodes in the VeChainThor network.
+VeChain official recommendation is to deploy Authority Masternodes in the internal network, and they are hard to be attacked because this part of master nodes are of a large quantity.
+But for Authority Masternodes whose protocols are exposed in the public network, it's necessary to deploy anti-DDoS defense strategy.

 ## security enhancement program